facebook

 Envy

 Like jealousy, Envy is a subtle vice.
 It can go unnoticed and grow until it consumes a person entirely.
-Envy is the excessive desire to have what others have (James 3:14-16), whereas jealousy is the excessive desire to prevent others from accessing what one feels is one’s alone.
-The sin of envy is so serious it is given explicit prohibition in the Ten Commandments: “You shall not covet … anything that belongs to your neighbor” (Exodus 20:17, NRSVUE).
+Envy is the excessive desire to have what others have (James 3:14-16).
+Jealousy is the excessive desire to prevent others from accessing what one feels is one’s alone.
+The sin of envy is so serious it is given explicit prohibition in the Ten Commandments:

 Charity

 The antithesis of Envy, and jealousy, is the virtue of Charity, more specifically fraternal charity.
-To engage others with charity is to rejoice in the success and good fortune of your sibling in Christ, to not begrudge them their happiness but to share in it.
+To engage others with charity is to rejoice in the success and good fortune of your sibling in Christ.
+To not begrudge them their happiness but to share in it.
 It removes the self-centered nature of envy with the self-giving attitude of love.

 Pride